nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 Storage operations are performed by the [`StorageHandler Class`](../src/main/java/longah/handler/StorageHandler.java).

 Each group calls its own `StorageHandler` object such that they maintain distinct storage directories.

+Key arguments for the constructor are a `MemberList` object, a `TransactionList` object and a string `groupName`.
+The first two are used to represent the list of `Member` objects and the list of `Transaction` objects associated with the group for reference when loading or saving data.
+The last represents the directory to be written to to ensure that data across groups are kept discrete.

 To perform its tasks, the class primarily uses the methods `loadMembersData()`, `loadTransactionsData()`, `saveMembersData()` and `saveTransactionsData()`, with several other helper functions.

 `loadMembersData()` and `loadTransactionsData()` have been compiled into the method `loadAllData()` while `saveMembersData()` and `saveTransactionsData()` have been compiled into the method `saveAllData()`

-Key attributes part of the class include `membersFile` and `trnsactionsFile` which respectively contain the `File` representation of the directories to each of the storage files.
+Key attributes part of the class include `membersFile` and `trnsactionsFile` which respectively contain the `File` representation of the directories to each of the storage files, as well as `members` and `transactions` which store the respective utility lists obtained from calling the constructor.

-#### Storage File Structure
+<ins>Storage File Structure</ins>

 Each `StorageHandler` instance creates `members.txt` and `transactions.txt` in their respective folders.